hayeah/metacircus/startup/_posts/2013-12-09-not-launched.md

 Officially.
 Not.
 Funny.
 Anymore.

 I've been going at this for 3 months now.
 It'd be funny if it's not so scary on a personal level.
-How long could I go without launching anything?
+How long could I go on without launching anything?
 It's not that I haven't DONE anything.
 It's just that I haven't accomplished anything either.

 One of the reasons I am starting to blog again is to tell the world: HEY!
 I've been working, I haven't been lying around getting fat!
 Although I might as well have been lying around.